Another article on the number of homomorphisms: Crossed homomorphisms

 Similarity is clearly an equivalence relation on \(\Phi\).
 The theorem is an immediate consequence of the following claim.

 \begin{claim*}

 The number of elements in each class of similar homomorphisms is a multiple of \(|H|\).
 More precisely, for each \(\phi \in \Phi\)

-\begin{enumerate} \item the number of distinct tails of homomorphisms in \(\Phi\) similar to \(\phi\) equals \(|H : H_\phi|\); \item for each homomorphism \(\psi\) which is similar to \(\phi\) the number of homomorphisms in \(\Phi\) having the same tail as \(\psi\) doesn't depend on \(\psi\) and is divisible by \(|H_\phi|\). \end{enumerate}
+\begin{enumerate} \item the number of distinct tails of homomorphisms in \(\Phi\) similar to \(\phi\) equals \(|H : H_\phi|\); \item for each homomorphism \(\psi\) which is similar to \(\phi\) the number of homomorphisms in \(\Phi\) having the same tail as \(\psi\) does not depend on \(\psi\) and is divisible by \(|H_\phi|\). \end{enumerate}

 \end{claim*}

 To prove the first part of the claim, one can note that the group \(H\) acts by conjugation on the set of the tails of homomorphisms in \(\Phi\) (due to the first condition of the theorem).
 Tails of homomorphisms similar to \(\phi\) form the orbit of the tail of the homomorphism \(\phi\) under this action.
 The cardinality of the orbit is known to be equal to the index of the stabilizer.
 It remains to note that the subgroup \(H_\phi\) is the stabilizer of the tail of the homomorphism \(\phi\).